mssfoobar/docs/docs/30_deployment/70-platform-aoh/561-AOH-core/565-aoh_sys.md

 AOH_sys

-           - name: LOG_LEVEL: log level

-            - name: PORT: port the iams-web is serving webpage over
+        - TK_DBHOST: database endpoint for timekeeper to write to

-            - name: IAMS_AAS_URL: iams-aas API url to connect to
+        - TK_DBNAME: database name for timekeeper to write to

-            - name: IAM_URL: keycloak URL to connect to
+        - TK_DBSCHEMA: schema to write to for timekeeper

-            - name: IAM_CLIENT_ID: client ID used by iams in keycloak

-            - name: IAM_CLIENT_SECRET: API key used to connect to keycloak
+        - TK_DBTABLE: table for timekeeper to write time to

-            - name: PUBLIC_DOMAIN: domain used by iams-web
+-       - TK_DBSOURCEVALUE: source value, indication of what the time is coming from